WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 #### Daemon/API

-Wasabi offers a daemon and an RPC interface.
-Full information can be found [here](/using-wasabi/Daemon.md) and [here](/using-wasabi/RPC.md).
+Wasabi should be able to start and run in a headless daemon mode with full wallet functionality via the RPC server.

 #### Documentation